-Each generation is raised in a different cultural context and will consequently have different needs and views on various aspects of life.
-In the workplace, several generations will likely be regularly collaborating.
+The term “generation” generally refers to a group of people who were born and grew up during a specific time period.
+Due to shifting societal values, each generation is raised in a different cultural context and will consequently have different needs and views on various aspects of life.
+In the vast majority of workplaces, several generations will likely be regularly collaborating.
 Understanding more about each age group’s typical values and attitudes toward work can make it easier for colleagues and management to promote positive communication, harmony, and productivity as a result.
 Let’s take a look at Generation X, or Gen X, in particular, and what they’re likely to need to function well at work.

 Understanding The Common Characteristics Of Generation X

-Those who belong to Generation X were born between 1965 and 1980—after Baby Boomers and before Millennials.
-To gain insight into how they typically function at work, it can be helpful to grasp what sets them apart from other generations.
+Generation X is also known as the “latchkey generation,” due to Gen X children and young adults having a perceived lack of adult supervision after school, while their parents were away at work, during their formative years.
+According to the Pew Research Center, those who belong to Generation X were born between 1965 and 1980.
+This makes them the first generation after Baby Boomers (people born during the “baby boom” between 1945 and 1964) but before the Millennial generation.
+To gain insight into how Gen Xers typically function at work, it can be helpful to grasp what sets them apart from other generations.

-The following are traits and characteristics typically associated with those born in this range:
+The following are traits and characteristics typically associated with the so-called “latchkey kids” of Generation X:

 - They may be independent, resourceful, and adaptable, with a strong sense of self-reliance.

-- Some—especially those born later in the range—will possess digital literacy and savvy because they grew up with the onset of home computers and technology.
+- Some—especially those born later in the range—will possess digital literacy and be tech savvy because they grew up with the onset of personal computers and technology.

 Differences Between Gen X And Other Generations